Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 tracker import feature:

--  Initial import from a project management software to your
+-  Initial import from a project management software to your Tuleap task tracker.
-   |SYSPRODUCTNAME| task tracker.

--  Migration of your legacy defect tracking system into your new
+-  Migration of your legacy defect tracking system into your new Tuleap defect tracker.
-   |SYSPRODUCTNAME| defect tracker.

--  Migration of artifacts from one |SYSPRODUCTNAME| tracker to another.
+-  Migration of artifacts from one Tuleap tracker to another.

 Exporting Excel Sheets in CSV Format